nikolovlazar/egghead-beginners-guide-nextjs/final/exercise-06/README.md

 - Create a global stylesheet that defines the container layout
 - Create a flexbox `<div>` using CSS-in-JS
 - Create a "Log in" `Button` component that uses CSS Modules and put it in the flexbox

+## 🍩 Exercise Feedback form

+Writing down what you learn is key to your retention.
+Also, I want to make sure each exercise is effective at helping you learn the material.
+Please quickly fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeKPJV5UInaNFlZawN7vZdNyPngyinrkp7eoQO0vzwGzh2EtQ/viewform?usp=pp_url&entry.651170566=Exercise+06+-+Create+custom+style) so you can elaborate on what you learned and give me feedback so I can improve it for future learners.